KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/injection.md

 LDAP stands for Lightweight Directory Access Protocol, and is an application layer protocol used for accessing and maintaining distributed directory services over IP.[7]

 A directory service is a software application that allows many users to work with the same resource directories.
 LDAP uses the fact that directories can be seen as databases, where the information structure is a tree.
 One of the most common uses of LDAP is to search a directory tree for a specific resource, and it does this through special LDAP filters (defined in RFC 4515).
-Through manipulating these filters and combining them with their own code injections, an attacker is able to achieve their own objectives.[8]
+Through manipulating these filters and combining them with their own code injections, an attacker could be able to achieve their own objectives.[8]

 You can read a more thorough analysis of LDAP injection in [LDAP injection techniques](https://www.researchgate.net/publication/224366575_LDAP_injection_techniques).